 - A. Material Compatibility: - 1.
-Provide materials for use within each paint system that are compatible with one another and substrates indicated, under conditions of service and application as demonstrated by manufacturer, based on testing and field experience. - 2.
-For each coat in a paint system, provide products recommended in writing by manufacturers of topcoat for use in paint system and on substrate indicated. - B. Colors: As noted on page 2 of this Section, note 1.4A. - C. Finish (provide mockups of different finishes for Owner selection). - D. See Section 3 Execution for schedule of paint systems to be used on this project.
+Materials for use within each paint system shall be compatible with one another and substrates indicated, under conditions of service and application as demonstrated by manufacturer, based on testing and field experience. - 2.
+For each coat in a paint system, products shall be recommended in writing by topcoat manufacturers for use in paint system and on substrate indicated. - 3.
+Contractor responsible to verify compatibility of existing coatings with new paint products. - B. Colors: In general, match color of existing adjacent surfaces to Owner's satisfaction.
+Provide samples/mockups for Owner selection and approval of colors. - C. See Section 3 "Execution" for schedule of paint systems to be used on this project.